A Guide to the Best Local Food in Nagasaki, Japan

 As a local saying goes: People in Nagasaki eat Champon in the afternoon, just like how people in the Kanto region eat Ramen, Udon and Soba.

 Champon is a noodle dish packed with vegetables, pork, and seafood in a rich, creamy broth.
-The dish was created in for the Meiji Period by a local Chinese restaurant trying to provide a low-cost, highly nutritious dish for local Chinese students.
+The dish was created for the Meiji Period by a local Chinese restaurant trying to provide a low-cost, highly nutritious dish for local Chinese students.
 To fully appreciate Nagasaki culture, Champon is a must-try!

 Here are 3 recommended places to eat Champon noodles at Nagasaki: